-D4.7.11 Drivers must have passed their 12th birthday and have applied for and received a High Power Racing Licence and Signature record card.
+D4.7.11 Drivers must have reached the year of their 12th birthday and have applied for and received a High Power Racing Licence and Signature record card.

 D4.7.12 Additional trophies will be awarded within Class 7 for competitors making a minimum combined kart and driver weight of 158kg; to be referred to as the 'TKM 158 Class'.
 Lead may not be added to make the weight.
 The TKM 158 Class will operate as follows: